ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

     reject:
     :   The Domain Owner wishes for Mail Receivers to reject email that fails the DMARC mechanism check.
 Rejection SHOULD occur during the SMTP transaction.
-See {#rejecting-messages} for some discussion of SMTP rejection methods and their implications.
+See (#rejecting-messages) for some discussion of SMTP rejection methods and their implications.

 pct: